 - Spinach is finished when all the water has cooked down and the spinach has a slightly dark green color, careful not to over cook the spinach.

-2. Some people add coconut milk to their bahgie.
-If you like you can add 3 tbsp. coconut milk right when you add the spinach.
+2. Some people add coconut milk to their spinach when making it like bahgie.
+If you like you can add 3 tablespoons of coconut milk right when you add the spinach.
 It gives it a rich flavor.

-3. Do not cover the spinach while cooking or it will “spring” a lot of water and you'll likely end up with steamed spinach, which is also tasty but not exactly what we are going for here.
+3. Do not cover the spinach while cooking or it will sweat and produce a lot of water and you'll likely end up with steamed spinach, which is also tasty but not exactly what we are going for here.

-4. In the last 5 minutes, let the spinach saute on high heat, it will make a difference in the flavor.
+4. In the last 2-3 minutes, let the spinach sauté on high heat, it will make a difference in the flavor.